 for sick, elderly, and injured pets.
 When the time comes to say goodbye

 to your pet, our caring staff will be here for you.
 (We will make special

 arrangements for the handicapped or seniors who cannot come to the shelter.)
-We can also make arrangements to come to your home.
+We also can make arrangements to come to your home.
 Please call 951-674-0618 ext.
 205 or 233 for more information.

 Humane Euthanasia Hours: